the51craw/UwpControlsLibrary/UwpControlsLibrary/ReadMe.txt

 All events are collected via imgClickArea, which belongs to MainPage.
 All events must therefore be collected in MainPage.

-When recieving the event gridMain_SizeChanged, call Controls.ResizeControls(gridMain, Window.Current.Bounds)
+When recieving the event gridControls_SizeChanged, call Controls.ResizeControls(gridControls, Window.Current.Bounds)

 When recieveing pointer events, call event handlers in Controls object to make the controls 'live'.